raul23/book-analysis/notes.rst

 ----------

 ..
 URLs
-.. _aHow to read simple text from a PDF file with Python?: https://stackoverflow.com/q/59894592
+.. _How to read simple text from a PDF file with Python?: https://stackoverflow.com/q/59894592